 The very first appearance of this dish in Japan dates back to the Meiji era (at the time it was more of a steak than a meatball) and was called "German steak".
 The first hamburger recipe in Japan is recorded in the "Complete Book of Western Cooking Law" (Shintaro Takano, 1905).

-3 tablespoons of panko (I used this one from Oishii Planet but you can make it fresh)
+3 tablespoons of panko (you can make it fresh)

 1 piece of butter

 2 spoons of ketchup